Mother Nature's Medicine: Green Exercise is Good For Recovery

 Adventures In The Wilderness

 Experiential therapies are growing in popularity.
 Engaging in hands-on, purposeful activity can help recovery by enabling participants to engage with and address subconscious issues that may be hampering their treatment.
-If a person has trouble recognizing, or talking about, what drives them to abuse alcohol or drugs, they may benefit from these nontraditional approaches.
+If a person has trouble recognizing or talking about, what drives them to abuse alcohol or drugs, they may benefit from these nontraditional approaches.
 Tackling hard physical tasks like hiking, rafting or rock climbing helps patients to learn new coping mechanisms to deal with stress and fear.
 Working in groups helps to create social bonds and relearn trust.
 Patients report feeling more capable and self-assured knowing they can manage in the wilderness, and they take those skills and that knowledge back home with them into their new, sober lifestyle.

 A New Way Of Living

 Every substance abuse survivor has to relearn essential life skills to make a successful transition to sobriety.
-Mastering conflict resolution, good communication and self-care will ensure you stay mindful and focused on your recovery.
+Mastering conflict resolution, good communication, and self-care will ensure you stay mindful and focused on your recovery.
 Traditional treatment approaches, such as cognitive behavioral therapy, can be instituted in green, natural settings to take better advantage of the healing properties of nature.
 But green exercise can also be something you do on your own to promote your healing process.

 Studies show even five minutes a day outside in nature creates marked improvements in mood and levels of optimism.
 This can be a powerful tool in managing triggers and stresses.
 If you know you’re headed into a situation that will be stressful, consider a preparatory nature walk to put you in the best frame of mind before the encounter.